Command Line Tool

 Remove a snapshot.

+$ cs snapshot remove NAMEWARNING: Snapshot removal is permanent.
+The data in the snapshot is UNRECOVERABLE.
 The workspaces and dependencies with snapshot already applied won't be affected.
 However new sandboxes may fail to be created if the App/Sandbox is referencing a deleted snapshot.

 Flags

-• --force, -f: Force remove without confirmation.
+--force,-f: Force remove without confirmation.

 Personal